 Recognizing the Symptoms and Warning Signs

-Your body often sends clear signals when something isn't quite right.
-Learning to recognize these indicators can help you address nutritional imbalances before they become more serious.
+Your body often sends clear signals when something isn't quite right — persistent fatigue that doesn't improve with rest is one of the most common early complaints.
+Learning to recognize these indicators helps you address imbalances before they become more serious.

 Common Physical Symptoms